FDIC Badge

 • Social Security Number and payment history

-• Income and transaction or loss history
+• Income and transaction history

 • Account balances and credit history